o3de/o3de.org/content/docs/userguide/ui/editor/intro.md

 ---
-description: ' Use the &ui-canvas-editor; to create and customize various user interface elements in &ALYlong;. '
+description: ' Use the UI Editor to create and customize various user interface elements in Amazon Lumberyard. '
 title: Creating and Customizing Project User Interfaces
 ---
 # Creating and Customizing Project User Interfaces {#ui-editor-intro}